MushroomFleet/WH40K-Collection-Roster/readme.md

 ## Quick Start Guide

 1. Place .cat files in the program directory
-2. Run the program using run.bat
+2. Run the program using run_web.bat for the web interface
 3. The program automatically scans for:
    - .cat files (faction catalogues)
    - .json files (saved rosters)
-4. Select options from the menu to manage your army roster
+4. Use the interface tabs to manage catalogues and rosters

 ## Main Features